Lesley Duncan

-Lesley Anne Cox (née Duncan; 12 August 1943 – 12 March 2010) was an English singer-songwriter, best known for her work during the 1970s.
-She received much airplay on British radio stations such as BBC Radio 1 and BBC Radio 2, but never achieved greater commercial success, in part because of her unwillingness to chase stardom, as well as crippling stage fright.
+Lesley Anne Cox (née Duncan; 12 August 1943 – 12 March 2010) was an English singer-songwriter best known for her work during the 1970s.
+She received much airplay on British radio stations such as BBC Radio 1 and BBC Radio 2, but never achieved greater commercial success, in part because of her unwillingness to chase stardom as well as crippling stage fright.

 Early life

-Duncan was born in Stockton-on-Tees on 12 August 1943, and left school while only 14 years old.
+Duncan was born in Stockton-on-Tees on 12 August 1943 and left school while only 14 years old.
 At 19, while working in a London coffee bar, she and her brother were placed on weekly retainers by a music publisher.
 Within a year, Duncan had signed her first recording contract, with EMI, and appeared in the film What a Crazy World.

 Career

 "Love Song"

 Duncan is considered one of Britain's first female singer-songwriters.
 Her songs included "Everything Changes" and "Sing Children Sing", and the song for which she is best known, "Love Song".
 Elton John recorded a duet with Duncan of the song, similar to her solo version, for his album Tumbleweed Connection.
-She appeared onstage with John in concert at the Royal Festival Hall on 18 May 1974, to perform the duet once again, and the live recording of "Love Song" was included on John's Here and There album.
+She appeared onstage with John in concert at the Royal Festival Hall on 18 May 1974, to perform the duet once again.
+The live recording of "Love Song" was included on John's Here and There album.
 John described "Love Song" as "one of the very few" songs he did not co-author but included on an album earlier in his career.
 "Love Song" went on to be covered by more than 150 other artists, including David Bowie.
 In 2022, both Duncan and John's versions of the song were featured in the folk horror film Men.
 This success notwithstanding, and despite their receiving critical acclaim, Duncan's multiple solo albums failed to achieve commercial success.

-Olivia Newton-John recorded "Love Song" and it was included in her 1971 debut album If Not For You, as well as Olivia's remastered, reissue of her greatest hits, double album Vol.1-Deluxe Edition, released in 2022.
+Olivia Newton-John recorded "Love Song" and it was included in her 1971 debut album, If Not For You, as well as her remastered reissue of her greatest hits, the double album Vol.1-Deluxe Edition released in 2022.